cespare/gitplus/README.md

-# githelpers
+# gitplus

-Simple helper tools to augment git, making common tasks easier.
+Gitplus is a collection of helper tools to augment git, making certain workflows and common tasks easier.

-WIP.